jump-dev/JuMP.jl/README.md

 You can install MathProg through the Julia package manager:
     Pkg.add("MathProg")

-MathProg is currently dependent on the CLP package which provides a powerful open-source LP solver.
+MathProg is currently dependent on the Clp and CoinMP packages which provide powerful open-source LP and MILP solvers.
 As the infrastructure and interfaces for solvers are developed in Julia we will extend the functionality.
-Check the Clp.jl README to see if your platform is supported.
+Check the Clp.jl and CoinMP.jl README to see if your platform is supported.

 # Simple Example